Trump court pick Kavanaugh issues denial; accuser willing to testify

 Katz told CBS that Ford had consumed a beer but was not drunk.

+Ford was 15 at the time of the alleged incident and Kavanaugh was 17.

-Senate Judiciary Committee Chairman Chuck Grassley plans to speak with Kavanaugh and Ford before the committee’s scheduled vote, according to a spokesman for the senator.
+Judiciary Committee Chairman Chuck Grassley plans to speak with Kavanaugh and Ford before the committee’s scheduled vote, according to a spokesman for the Republican senator.

 Republicans hold a slim 11-10 advantage on the Judiciary Committee and a 51-49 majority in the Senate.